 Notice of Privacy Practices

-Texas Children’s, which includes Texas Children’s Hospital, Texas Children’s Pediatrics, Texas Children’s Physician Services Organization, Texas Children’s Women’s Specialists, and Texas Children’s Health Plan, and its professional staff, employees, volunteers, and Medical Staff follow the privacy practices described in this Notice.
-This Notice, which was developed to comply with the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), describes the general ways your protected health information (“PHI”) may be used and disclosed in order for Texas Children’s to provide you with medical treatment, to collect payment for the services rendered to you by Texas Children’s, and to facilitate Texas Children’s health care operations.
+Texas Children’s, which includes Texas Children’s Hospital, Texas Children’s Pediatrics, Texas Children’s Physician Services Organization, Texas Children’s Women’s Specialists, Texas Children’s Health Plan, and Texas Children’s Health Plan—The Center for Children and Women, and its professional staff, employees, volunteers, and Medical Staff follow the privacy practices described in this Notice.

 If you have any questions about this Notice or your privacy rights, or wish to obtain a form to exercise your rights as described above, you may contact Texas Children’s Privacy Office at 832-824-2091.